Family law in Japan: Surrogacy

-IVF and Artificial Insemination
+IVF and artificial insemination

 Rumors that Empress Masako of Japan had undergone IVF treatments were reported by the UK's The Independent in 2001.

 In 2001, a woman used the frozen sperm of her husband who had died two years previously from leukemia.
 "Originally, when the child's mother tried to register the birth, the local government refused to allow it, on the grounds that the father had died more than 300 days before the birth date and the normal length of human gestation is about 270 days.
 Under the Japanese Civil Code, a child is not recognized as having been born in wedlock if it is born more than 300 days after the end of a marital relationship."
 The mother filed a lawsuit to have her son legally recognized as the child of his father, saying that it was her husband's will that they have children and that her son will otherwise face discrimination for being illegitimate.
 "In November 2003, the first court ruled against the mother on the grounds of 'common sense' saying it was impossible to recognize the father-child relationship in such a case, and that there was little social awareness for acknowledging a deceased man as a child's father, even if his sperm was used.
 However, in July 2004, the Takamatsu High Court overturned the lower court's ruling.
 Now, following an appeal, the Supreme Court has overturned the High Court decision, saying that this was not a parent-child relationship that the Civil Code had envisaged.
 'No parent-child relationship in a legal sense can be recognized, given the father died before she got pregnant and there is no possibility of the baby being dependent or receiving inheritance', said Justice Ryoji Nakagawa, who heard the appeal."

 In 2004, Seiko Noda, a member of parliament for the Liberal Democratic Party, published a book entitled 'Watashi Wa Umitai' (I Want To Give Birth) detailing her unsuccessful treatments and the social stigma that accompanies infertile women in Japan.
 Seven years later, she sought an American egg donor and made headlines for giving birth at age 50.

 In 2015, the ethics committee of the Japanese Institution for Standardising Assisted Reproductive Technology approved the country's first donations of eggs from women unrelated to the recipients.
 (Before then, 24 babies had been born through egg donation in Japan, but all the donors were either relatives or friends of the recipients.)
-It must be noted that "any children born as a result of the egg donation must be notified of this fact before they enter elementary school.
+One study noted that "any children born as a result of the egg donation must be notified of this fact before they enter elementary school.
 When they reach the age of 15, they may find out the identity of the donors, if they choose to.
 Children born in Japan as a result of a sperm donation are currently unable to learn the identity of the donor."